Sydney-Informatics-Hub/intro-git/notebooks/09_branches.md

 ### Objectives

 - Create an alternate version of your code on a branch.
-- Understand how branches can help manage software development.
+- Understand how branches can help us break our code with confidence

 </div>